PaskLab/adastry-ui/docs/docs/intro.md

 Since the service was meant for staked accounts, addresses linked to unregistered stake credential cannot be monitored at the moment.

-Without registering the stake credential on the blockchain, there is nothing for us to establish the relation between addresses under a same account.
+Without registering the stake credential on the blockchain, there is nothing to allow us to deduce the relation between addresses under a same account.